TREC Disclosures · Texas Real Estate Commission

 What we disclose to you

 Under TRAIGA §552.052, when you interact with an AI system in Texas you have the right to know it is AI.
-Every consumer-facing email Mo generates carries an AI-assisted disclosure and is signed by your licensed agent.
-Every comparative market analysis, agent brief, and matching report that reaches a consumer carries the same disclosure.
+Every email Mo drafts for you with AI assistance is held for review by a licensed professional before it is sent, carries an AI-assisted disclosure when it goes out, and is set up so your reply goes to your licensed agent, not to software.
+Transactional invitations, like the link your agent sends to start your intake, use fixed templates with their own AI-platform disclosure and reply to your agent.
+The public intake pages state the same disclosure before you submit anything.
+Comparative market analyses are reviewed and delivered under designated-broker approval.
 If you ever wonder whether something came from a human or from AI, ask your agent.
 The honest answer is always available.

 Your rights when AI is involved